 Under old conflict of laws rules in Germany, the applicable succession law was that of the deceased's nationality.
 If the deceased was a foreign national, German succession law applied only if the law of the deceased's nationality provided for a reference back to Germany (renvoi).
 This could be the case if the deceased was domiciled in Germany, if the deceased's habitual abode was in Germany or if the deceased held property or assets in Germany on the date of his or her death.

 For successions as of 17 August 2015, new conflict of laws rules apply because of the EU Succession Regulation.
-They are valid in all EU Member States except Denmark, Ireland and the United Kingdom.
+They are valid in all EU Member States except Denmark and Ireland.
 The Regulation is not only applicable to cross-border inheritances within the EU, but also to cases with links to third countries (e.g., US citizens with their habitual abode in a Member State).
 According to the Regulation, the deceased's habitual abode at the time of his or her death instead of his or her nationality is relevant for the question of which succession law is applicable.
 If it is obvious that the deceased had a closer relationship to another state, that state's law will apply under certain circumstances.
-There is, however, the opportunity to opt for the succession law of an individual's nationality through a will, a joint will or by conclusion of an agreement regarding succession.
+There is, however, the opportunity to opt for the succession law of an individual's nationality through a will or a joint will, or by conclusion of an agreement regarding succession.